Snowmobiling in Wisconsin

 Wisconsin is the birthplace of snowmobiling and continues to offer some of the best snowmobiling opportunities you are likely to find, especially in northern Wisconsin.
 More than 200,000 registered snowmobiles hit Wisconsin's 25,000 miles of groomed trails each winter, making safety an important part of the ride.
 Ride smart from the start - take a snowmobile safety course!

 If you were born on or after Jan.
 1, 1985, and are at least age 12, you must complete a snowmobile safety certification course to operate a snowmobile on Wisconsin public snowmobile trails and areas.
 DNR recreational safety specialists recommend snowmobile operators complete a safety course.

-Changes coming in 2015: snowmobile registrations and trail passes
+Changes in 2015: Snowmobile registrations and trail passes

 2013 Wisconsin Act 142 takes effect July 1, 2015.
 Provisions include:

-- a $20 savings off the standard $30 trail fee for members of both a local club and the Association of Wisconsin Snowmobile Clubs.
+- a $20 savings off the standard $30 trail pass fee for members of both a snowmobile club and the Association of Wisconsin Snowmobile Clubs; and

 - nonresident trail passes will increase from $35 to $50.

 Outdoor adventures made easier for you at Go Wild!